GuoyiLi1991/DeepLearning.Ai-Certifications/NLP Specialization/Course 4 - NLP with Attention Models/README.md

 # Course 4: NLP with Attention Models

 ## Description
-In Course 4 of the Natural Language Processing Specialization, offered by DeepLearning.AI, you will: translate complete English sentences into German using an encoder-decoder attention model, build a Transformer model to summarize text, use T5 and BERT models to perform question-answering, and build a chatbot using a Reformer model.
+In Course 4 of the NLP Specialization, offered by DeepLearning.AI, you will: translate complete English sentences into German using an encoder-decoder attention model, build a Transformer model to summarize text, use T5 and BERT models to perform question-answering, and build a chatbot using a Reformer model.

 - #### Week 1: Neural Machine Translation
 	- Discover some of the shortcomings of a traditional seq2seq model and how to solve for them by adding an attention mechanism, then build a Neural Machine Translation model with Attention that translates English sentences into German.